andrewcccc/andrewcccc.github.io/internship.md

 - The analysis of facial, jaw, and lip movements can be used as an early indicator of neurological diseases, such as Parkinson’s and amyotrophic lateral sclerosis (ALS).
 - Previous works have also shown that video-based analysis can help early diagnosis and disease progression in patients with ALS.

+**Problems:**

-**Problems:** Some commercial tracking systems, such as Optotrak, are used in clinical research to capture facial motion.
+- Some commercial tracking systems, such as Optotrak, are used in clinical research to capture facial motion.
 These tracking systems are expensive, and the tracking procedure can be time-consuming.
 These tracking systems have limited availability because they cannot provide remote tracking applications, such as speech therapy and linguistic data gathering.
+- Kieran Armstrong, a Master's student in Dr. Daniel Aalto's lab, who layed out the groud work for an iPhone's facial tracking app.
+But the app was not ready to be used in clinical settings for two reasons: 1) Data collection method was based on TCP/IP data communication and required an external device (e.g., computer) that can run a Python script 2) the app cannot provide facial exercise for patients.

 **Objective:**
-- Design and Develop a novel mobile application to provide a full-face tracking system during speech production. - - The project was an extension of Kieran Armstrong's work (who was a Master's student in Dr. Daniel Aalto's lab)
+- Design and Develop a novel mobile application to provide a full-face tracking system during speech production.
-- My contribution was to improve the user interfaces and data collection method for clinical use.
+- My contribution involved improving the user interface and data collection methods for clinical use.

 **Design**:

-- Tools: Xcode, an iOS device with a TrueDepth camera, and ARKit (Apple’s augmented reality platform).

-- The development of this mobile application uses ARKit, Apple’s augmented reality platform, and the iPhone’s front-facing TrueDepth camera.
-The mobile application projects an array of infrared dots onto the user’s face and creates a geometry face mesh with 1220 vertices, at 60 frames per second (FPS).
-The tracking method is markerless (i.e. no attached sensors).It is developed in Xcode and is available on iOS devices with the TrueDepth camera.
+- The development of this mobile application utilized ARKit, Apple’s augmented reality platform, and the iPhone’s front-facing TrueDepth camera.
+The application projects an array of infrared dots onto the user’s face, creating a geometric face mesh with 1220 vertices, at 60 frames per second (FPS).
+The tracking method employed was markerless, meaning no attached sensors were required.
+The application was developed in Xcode and is available on iOS devices equipped with the TrueDepth camera.

 Ideas: The tracking coordinate system is right-handed:
 - the positive x direction points to the viewer’s right,